Hell on Frisco Bay: Production notes

 The film was based on the novel The Darkest Hour by William P. McGivern.
 Film rights were bought by Alan Ladd's Jaguar Productions in August 1954 as a vehicle for Ladd.
 The movie was financed by Warner Bros, which had just made Drum Beat with Ladd.

 The novel was serialized in Collier's magazine (April 15-May 13, 1955).

 Ladd had wanted James Cagney to co-star but Edward G. Robinson was cast instead.
 Robinson was in what he called "the B picture phase of my career as a movie star – or former movie star if that's a better way of putting it, or has-been if that's still a better way."
 It was due to his greylisting.
 Robinson was unhappy being billed second to Ladd and dubbed the film "Hell in Beverly Hills.

 Ladd hired Frank Tuttle to direct; Tuttle had cast Ladd in This Gun for Hire, the movie that made him a star.

 Production Dates: April 4—mid-May, 1955.
 Much of the film was shot on location throughout San Francisco.
-Extensive shooting was done in and around the Fisherman's Wharf and San Francisco Bay.
+Extensive shooting was done in and around Fisherman's Wharf and San Francisco Bay.

 Stuntman Louis Tomei was doubling for Robinson in a fight scene on a motorboat that marked the climax of the movie.
 He was hurled against a metal fitting on the boat and received a severe head injury.
 He died in hospital later that night.
 Tomei was a former racing driver who had competed in the Indianapolis 500 in the 30s and 40s.